raspy135/Qun-mk2/README.md

 Velocity period settings (Button 6 - 8) provide a convenient way to make rhythmic velocity.

 Sequencer MIDI channel out is useful setting with external synthesizer.
 When you set it, the sequencer starts to emit MIDI out signal to external synthesizers.
-If you set Channel + "N" such as "1N", it won't trigger internal sound engine.
+If you set Channel + "N" such as "1N", it won't trigger internal sound engine. _Demo: [video](https://www.youtube.com/watch?v=5HG3B8LYQF4) is available._

 Morph pattern is used for Parameter Lock Morphing.
 Please refer "Parameter Lock Morphing" section in this manual.